 - lack of focus on strategic matters

-The best way to seize maximum benefit from your weekly or bi-weekly team meetings is to held them after the status report deadline.
-That's when the information from status report can jump in and save the day.
+The best way to plan a productive team meeting is to hold them after the status report deadline.
+That’s when the information from status report can jump in and save the day.
 And some time.
 Oh, and some money.
-Let's go point-by-point:
+Let’s go point-by-point:

-- If you are like any other busy team leader, you probably don't have enough time to prepare agenda for every weekly team meeting.
+- If you are like any other busy team leader, you probably don’t have enough time to prepare agenda for every weekly team meeting.
 Although this is a tremendous mistake, there are remedies.
 Status reports provide an automatic meeting agenda.
 How?
 Each week, after the reporting deadline, you get an automatically compiled pdf report right to your inbox.
-This valuable piece of document includes all the achievements, plans and problems of your team.
+This valuable document includes all the plans, progress, and problems of your team.
 With a glance you know which issues should be discussed and who to praise.

 - As status report reflects each team member’s contribution, you can decide to either take the decision-maker role by yourself or assign it to the person who is responsible for the task under observation.
 Which ever way you choose, communicate the decision at the beginning of the meeting.

-- By making status reports visible to the team prior the meeting, everyone are in the loop.
+- By making status reports visible to the team prior the meeting, everyone is in the loop.
 There are less surprises and the team can start the meeting from a mutual ground.
 The natural curiosity that is hidden inside each and every employee is exactly what makes them read through the report.
-There is nothing more satisfying than to see that you outperformed someone else or found a new clever way to approach a problem.
+There is nothing more satisfying than finding a new clever way to approach a problem and remove those blockers.

 - Having a clear overview of people’s activities and their outcomes during the week gives a valuable opportunity to focus on more strategic issues.
 Status reports indicate the challenges your team is facing and therefore help you focus the discussions on more pressing issues.

-If you're truly committed to improving your team meetings, use also the fun interactive Team Meeting Checklist. to improve productivity and remind everyone about the upcoming meeting.
-Before the meeting, go over the checklist, reminding of what makes a productive meeting.
-Send the meeting checklist to other participants together with the event invite.
+If you’re truly committed to improving your team meetings, use also the fun interactive Team Meeting Checklist to improve productivity and remind everyone about the upcoming meeting.
+Before the meeting, go over the checklist, to remind yourself of the requirements of a productive meeting.
+Send the checklist to other participants together with the event invite.

-But hey, if you still think status report can't save your meetings nor improve them, then try out these 10 tactics by Sarah Cooper to appear smart during meetings:
+But hey, if you still think status report can’t save or improve your meetings; try out these 10 tactics by Sarah Cooper to appear smart during meetings:

 1. Whenever facts are presented, draw a Venn diagram.